 Places to visit in Frankfurt

-- Alte Oper Building in Opernplatz, one of the most famous constructions in Frankfurt, is the reconstruction of an original building completely destroyed during the war;
+- Alte Oper Building in Opernplatz – one of the most famous constructions in Frankfurt and is the reconstruction of an original building completely destroyed during the war;

-- Goethe’s House, where the well-known poet and writer lived from 1749 to 1775.
-Decorated according to the neoclassical, baroque and rococo eighteenth century’s styles, it houses Goethe’s favorite toy: a puppet theater.
-Also, visit near the house the museum entirely dedicated to the life and work of the writer that contains more than 120,000 books;
+- Goethe’s House – where the well-known poet and writer lived from 1749 to 1775.
+Decorated according to the eighteenth century’s neoclassical, baroque and rococo styles, it houses Goethe’s favorite amusement: a puppet theater.
+Also visit the nearby museum entirely dedicated to the life and work of the writer that contains more than 120,000 books;

-- Judengasse Museum, where there is a Holocaust memorial and where you can learn more about the life in the town’s old Jewish ghettos;
+- Judengasse Museum – where there is a Holocaust memorial and where you can learn more about what was like to live in the city’s old Jewish ghettos;

-- Romer Square (Römerberg) is the central square of the old town surrounded by typical Germanic architecture;
+- Romer Square (Römerberg) – the central square of the old town surrounded by typical Germanic architecture;

-- Alte Nikolaikirche, Gothic church whose origins date back to the 13th century, used by German emperors for two centuries;
+- Alte Nikolaikirche – a gothic church whose origins date back to the 13th century, used by German emperors for two centuries;

-- Eschenheimer Tower, with 47 meters, is one of the few structures of the ancient walls surrounding Frankfurt, surviving until today.
-It is one of the most important historic sites;
+- Eschenheimer Tower – has 47 meters and is one of the few structures remaining from the ancient walls surrounding Frankfurt, which survived until today.
+It is one of the most important historical sites;

-- Zeil Street, also known as “The Golden Mile”, is the most popular and charming shopping street in Frankfurt, serving as a huge outdoor shopping center;
+- Zeil Street – also known as “The Golden Mile” and is the most popular and charming shopping street in Frankfurt, serving as a huge outdoor shopping center;

-- Archaeological Garden (Archäologischer Garten), discovered after World War II, has the oldest traces of the city ever found, as a Roman sauna and the foundations of a chapel.
+- Archaeological Garden (Archäologischer Garten) – discovered after World War II, it has the oldest traces of the city ever found, as a Roman sauna and the foundations of a chapel.